 The cost and adoption of solar over time (via Bloomberg Markets).

-How much you pay for the system and how your home is set up will factor into how much you can save.
 The Alternative Technology Association with Choice has put this table together so you can get an idea of how long it might take (note that the table is from 2013 and payback periods should be seen as estimates).